Functional walk-in pantry ideas to help you design the kitchen of your dreams.

 - Use a variety of storage

 My goal for my house was to have a place for EVERYTHING.
 Even in the pantry.
-Having functional space as well as attractive space is always ideal.
+Having a well-organized pantry as well as attractive space is always ideal.
 Shop all of my pantry organization here.

 The gallon glass jars are great for food storage and dry goods.
 I opted to use these for holding sugar, flour, beans, rice and even my husband's protein powder.